 Next on our list at #4 is this fascinating before and after image of a patient with myasthenia gravis.
 According to the Figure 1 member who shared the case, the patient spent tens of thousands of dollars in medical visits trying to diagnose her condition.
 But it wasn’t any high-tech medical device or invasive exam that did it.
 Instead – it was an ice cube test.

 You see, extraocular muscle weakness is a symptom of myasthenia gravis, and this can be tested by having the patient gaze upward and hold that eye position in place.
 For patients with myasthenia gravis, this results in double-vision and ptosis, or dropping of the eye.
-“A clever physician,” explains a Figure 1 member, placed an ice cube on the patient’s eyelids for 30 to 60 seconds and it resulted in transient improvement of the ptosis.
+“A clever physician,” explained a Figure 1 member, placed an ice cube on the patient’s eyelids for 30 to 60 seconds and it resulted in transient improvement of the ptosis.
 An improvement of the ptosis, a 2 mm rise or more, is a positive indicator of myasthenia gravis.

 Do you know the mechanism of action behind this simple test?
 View the case to learn more.